warunatrivet/uwazi_test/Contact-form.md

-You have quickly setup a simple contact form by placing the code:
+You can quickly setup a simple contact form by placing the code:
 ```
 <ContactForm/>
 ```